Office: HGH 220

 Phone: (408) 924-4550

-Equally skilled in digital cinema technology, Professor Mathias was the senior technical executive at NEC Digital Cinema; the founding top executive of Barco digital cinema; director of motion picture technology, worldwide, at Schneider Optics; and the senior consultant to four CEOs of Panavision.
+Equally skilled in digital cinema technology, Professor Mathias was the senior technical executive at NEC Digital Cinema; the founding top executive of Barco digital cinema; the Director of Motion Picture Technology, worldwide, at Schneider Optics; and the Senior Consultant to four of the CEOs of Panavision.
 He is a founding member of the Society of Motion Picture and Television Engineers (SMPTE) DC28 and 21DC Digital Cinema standards group.
 He was made a Life Fellow of the Society for his digital cinema standards work.
 He has been elected as Director of International Cinema Technology Association for two terms.

-Professor Mathias is author of Electronic Cinematography: Achieving Photographic Control over the Video Image and Cinematografia Electronica; contributing author (along with former Vice President Al Gore) to HDTV: The Politics, Policies, and Economics of Tomorrow's Television; and a contributing author to The American Cinematographer Manual, American Cinematographer Video Manual, and the SMPTE book Television Image Quality.
+Professor Mathias is author of: The Death & Rebirth of Cinema: MASTERING THE ART OF CINEMATOGRAPHY IN THE DIGITAL CINEMA AGE, published by Waterfront Press, on Dec.
+2015, ISBN 978-1943625147 and Electronic Cinematography: Achieving Photographic Control over the Video Image and Cinematografia Electronica; translated into Greek and published as Hilektroniki Kinimatografia, in 2006, and distributed worldwide.
+He was a contributing author (along with former Vice President Al Gore) to HDTV: The Politics, Policies, and Economics of Tomorrow's Television; and a contributing author to The American Cinematographer Manual, American Cinematographer Video Manual, and the SMPTE book Television Image Quality.

 Professor Mathias has given more than 76 invited lectures on film technology and digital cinema worldwide.
 He also has moderated discussion panels, and for six years toured Internationally to give weeklong seminars on Digital Cinema and Film Image Control Techniques.